noirscape/SwitchGuideOLD/sdcard.md

 6. Copy `hbmenu.nro` to the root of your SD card.
 7. Make a folder called `switch` on the root of your SD card.
 8. Copy `checkpoint.nro` to the `switch` folder.
+9. Extract the `hb-appstore` zip and copy `appstore.nro` to the switch folder.
-9. In the `atmosphere` folder on your SD card, place `hbl.nsp`.
+10. In the `atmosphere` folder on your SD card, place `hbl.nsp`.
-10. In the `atmosphere` folder on your SD card, make a folder called `kips`.
+11. In the `atmosphere` folder on your SD card, make a folder called `kips`.
-11. In the `kips` folder, place `sys-ftpd.kip`.
+12. In the `kips` folder, place `sys-ftpd.kip`.
-12. In the `bootloader` folder on your SD card, place `hekate_ipl.ini`.
+13. In the `bootloader` folder on your SD card, place `hekate_ipl.ini`.
-13. Safely remove your microSD card and plug it back in your Switch.
+14. Safely remove your microSD card and plug it back in your Switch.

 ---